Michael Jackson: Legacy

 In 2018, the National Portrait Gallery named Jackson the most depicted cultural figure of the century, later stating that Jackson's influence on art rivaled that of Jesus Christ.
-Nicholas Cullinan, director of the National Portrait Gallery and curator of the Michael Jackson: On the Wall exhibition, described Jackson's impact on art as unprecedented and claimed in 2018 that Jackson was the most depicted figure in the history of contemporary art.
+Nicholas Cullinan, director of the National Portrait Gallery and curator of the Michael Jackson: On the Wall exhibition, described Jackson's influence on art as unprecedented and claimed in 2018 that Jackson was the most depicted figure in the history of contemporary art.
 In 2014, a comprehensive study conducted by researcher Young-Ho Eom at the University of Toulouse identified Jackson as one of the most influential people of all time.
-The study utilized advanced ranking methods, including 2D Rank and PageRank algorithms, to analyze the impact of historical figures.
+The study utilized advanced ranking methods, including 2D Rank and PageRank algorithms, to analyze the influence of historical figures.
 Jackson was prominently placed on the list of top influencers, alongside Swedish botanist Carl Linnaeus, Adolf Hitler, and Jesus Christ.
 Another study conducted in 2013 also identified Jackson as one of the most influential people of all time.
 This study ranked Jackson at the top of the list, alongside Napoleon Bonaparte, highlighting the extraordinary influence and global recognition that Jackson achieved throughout his career.
-Numerous publications and academic studies have noted his impact beyond music in fields such as psychology, law, chemistry, and engineering.
+Numerous publications and academic studies have noted his influence beyond music in fields such as psychology, law, chemistry, and engineering.